 Aasaman Nepal does not create structures parallel to existing government structures.
 It works as a facilitator and organizer.
 It works closely with the communities to organize them and mobilize them.

-Aasaman Nepal works as a linkage builder between the government service providing agencies and the communities.
+Aasaman Nepal (ASN) works as a linkage builder between the government service-providing agencies and the communities.
 It believes that there should be awareness on both sides about their role and responsibilities.
-Aasaman Nepal works to make them realize their responsibilities.
+Aasaman Nepal (ASN) works to make them realize their responsibilities.

-Aasaman Nepal builds the capacity of the communities and service providers particularly VDCs, wards and line agency staff in understanding various issues with regard to child labor and education for all.
+Aasaman Nepal (ASN) builds the capacity of the communities and service providers particularly VDCs, wards and line agency staff in understanding various issues concerning child labor and education for all.
 They are thoroughly oriented on the harms of child labor for children, families and society at large.
 In other words, their capacity to deal with child labor is developed.
-Capacity building processes lead to the sustainability of activities and programs.
+Capacity-building processes lead to the sustainability of activities and programs.

-Aasaman Nepal works as a promoter of good practices, wherever they may happen.
+Aasaman Nepal (ASN) works as a promoter of good practices, wherever they may happen.
 It shares and promotes the activities, strategies, processes, or events that it believes should be replicated in other places.
-It also learns from the experiences of other institutions and adopts them in its context.
+It also learns from the experiences of other institutions and adopts them in their context.

 Aasaman envisages a society where all children are grown up, enjoying their Childhood and development opportunities in a safe, supportive and friendly environment.

 Aasaman aims to build a society which protects, promotes and fulfills the rights of children where all children equally enjoy their basic rights Including access to quality health, education, protection, and livelihood opportunities.

 Aasaman facilitates to increase voices and choices of rights-holders (mainly women, girls and disadvantaged people and communities) to government basic services and entitlements including their meaningful participation in local institutions and structures (decision making bodies).